Prof TAN Eng Chye

 Prof Tan is a passionate and award-winning educator.
 He was a pioneer architect of the current academic system in NUS, and has seeded many initiatives such as the Special Programme in Science, University Scholars Programme, University Town Residential College Programme, Grade-free Year, Technology-enhanced Education, etc. He was recognised with the University Teaching Award for Innovative Teaching in 1998, and was President of the Singapore Mathematical Society (2001 to 2005) as well as the South East Asian Mathematical Society (2004 to 2005).

-He is a Member of the Board of Directors of the Defence Science & Technology Agency, (DSTA), Ministry of Defence; Board Member of Bizlink Centre, a social enterprise; and a Member of the Board of Governors of NUS High School of Mathematics and Science.
+He is a Member of the Board of Directors of the Defence Science & Technology Agency (DSTA), Ministry of Defence; Board Member of Bizlink Centre, a social enterprise; and a Member of the Board of Governors of NUS High School of Mathematics and Science.
 He has also sat on the boards of the Agency for Science, Technology and Research (A*STAR), Defence Science Organisation (DSO) Laboratories, National Institute of Education, and the Infocomm Development Agency.
+He is a member of the International Advisory Council of the Southern University of Science and Technology in China.

 Prof Tan received the Public Administration Medal (Gold) at Singapore's National Day Awards in 2014 for his outstanding contributions to education.